ws333/iases3frontends/README.md

 <br/>

-Frontends for a Interstellar Alliance Social Experiment Step 3 project aimed at making sending of the Step 3 letter by email more conventient.
+Frontends for an Interstellar Alliance Social Experiment Step 3 project aimed at making sending of the Step 3 letter by email more convenient.
 They use a predefined online contact list that is updated on a regular basis.

 More on the overall experiment